trevormarvin/sectioninsert/readme.md

 A further problem I've had with limitations in the MPASM is the inability to use the "#v(expr)" operation to generate sequential names that are passed to conditional directives.
 (Section 7.4 of the MPASM user's guide.)
 Thus, I added in the GENERATE directive.

 This directive with its closing directive ENDGEN contains a block of code that is repeated a number of times and in each repetition, the number from the loop sequence can be substituted into the text.
 The substitution variable is set between curly braces.
-Currently, the code only supplies very simple substitution and the variable must be 'i'.
+Currently, the code only supplies basic substitution.
+If the variable is a single 'i', the current count number is used.
+If the variable have been DEFINEd, then that is used.
+Lastly, if the variable is multiple 'i's, then the count number is extended with zeros on the front until it's as long as the length of 'i's.

 Thus, the general form is:

 ```
 #GENERATE (start_number) (end_number)
+some code block
+some number that needs substitution here {i}
+some number {iiii} that you want to be at least four digits long
+something that has been #DEFINE'd {defined_var} goes here
+some more code
 #ENDGEN
 ```

 The range numbers are taken as decimal integers and generate a range inclusive to both limits.
-An example useage is as follows...
+An example usage is as follows...

 ```
 #GENERATE 5 7